 Lee: Yes, and the other movie with Pearl Bailey… The Landlord

 Jo: Yes!
-She was in the Landlord, too, that’s right.
+She was The Landlord, too, that’s right.
 So you worked with her twice.
-What did you think of that film Affair of the Skin, because I don’t know much about it.
+What did you think of the film Affair of the Skin, because I don’t know much about it?